Shamsīyah: Practices

 According to Campanile, the Shamsīyah prayed three times daily at sunrise, in front of a statue that represented the sun.
 Campanile further claimed that the Shamsīyah gathered together three times a year to construct a large idol out of dough in the shape of a lamb, cover its head with a piece of cloth, and place it in a tin bowl.
 Various acts would be performed in front of this idol, such as prayer, adoration, and kissing the idol.
 In addition to veneration of the sun and this lamb idol, Campanile also claimed that the Shamsīyah venerated cows.
 In terms of appearance, Campanile stated that members of the group could be distinguished by their white overcoats.

 Silk Buckingham wrote in 1827 that the Shamsīyah had refused to give information on their beliefs to other members of the Syriac Orthodox Church and threatened their adherents with death if they did so.
 According to Silk Buckingham, the Shamsīyah were observed as showing reverence to the sun through removing their turbans during sunrises.
 Southgate wrote in 1837 that the Shamsīyah by his time were still said to perform their "ancient rites" but did not himself observe any of the practices noted by previous travellers.

+In the 20th century, Anastase-Marie al-Karmali met a man who had belonged to a sect but had converted to Christianity.
+The man told him about the sect's beliefs, which included the belief in a supreme god, the sun, who was male and not female, and that all other gods were under his command, The other gods were the moon, stars, and planets.
+The sect prostrated themselves before these gods morning, noon, and evening, in secret.
+At noon, a person would perform several prostrations before the sun.
+The same ritual was also performed at sunset.